The Modes

 : no result data transfer is madeunmatched-mode

-: lines not returned are discardedvalidation-mode
+: the lines not returned are discardedvalidation-mode

 : validation errors are only printed and logged